 Your business depends on your ratings, so encourage positive reviews and manage those negative, hurtful ones.

-Customer issues are inevitable, but it’s how you react to those negative reviews that counts.
-Make sure you respond to your customer feedback and show that you listen and care about what they have to say.
+Customer issues are inevitable, but it’s how you react to those negative reviews that makes all the difference.
+Ensure you respond to your customer feedback and show that you listen and care about what they have to say.

 Also, monitor what people are saying when they mention your brand and products online.
 Be proactive and ready to jump at any opportunity that can make you look good.